An In-Depth Look at MonaLisa Touch

 A Closer Look

 Immediately after treatment, tissue regeneration begins and continues for weeks.
 At the same time, new blood vessels grow and help the vagina in two specific ways: increased blood flow stimulates lubrication and also delivers crucial nutrients to tissues.
-That means a renewed thickness in vaginal lining.
+That means a renewed thickness in the vaginal lining.

 The MonaLisa Touch also restores balanced pH levels in the vagina.
 When pH levels are stabilized, bacteria growth is optimal to reduce the risk of infections.